truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 {{< tabs "Top Row Menu" >}}
 {{< tab "iXsystems" >}}
-The iXsystems button opens the [iXsystems home page](https://www.ixsystems.com/) where users can find information about storage and server systems.
+The iXsystems button opens the [iXsystems home page](https://www.ixsystems.com/).
+There, users can find information about storage and server systems.

 Users can also use the iXsystems home page to access their customer portal and community section for support.
 {{< /tab >}}

 {{< tab "Status of TrueCommand" >}}
-The *Status of TrueCommand* button lets users sign up with and connect to [TrueCommand Cloud]({{< relref "/content/TrueCommand/_index.md" >}}).
+The **Status of TrueCommand** button lets users sign up with and connect to [TrueCommand Cloud]({{< relref "/content/TrueCommand/_index.md" >}}).

 ![StatusOfTrueCommandSCALE](/images/SCALE/StatusOfTrueCommandSCALE.png "Status of TrueCommand")

-Clicking *SIGNUP* will open the TrueCommand signup page in a new tab.
+Clicking **SIGNUP** will open the TrueCommand signup page in a new tab.

 ![SignUpTrueCommandSCALE](/images/SCALE/SignUpTrueCommandSCALE.png "TrueCommand Cloud Signup")

-Once users have signed up, they can click the *CONNECT* button and enter their API key to connect SCALE to TrueCommand Cloud.
+Once users have signed up, they can click the **CONNECT** button and enter their API key to connect SCALE to TrueCommand Cloud.

 ![ConnectToTrueCommandSCALE](/images/SCALE/ConnectToTrueCommandSCALE.png "Connect to TrueCommand Cloud")
 {{< /tab >}}